mschaefer/wp-theme-loh-neue/README.md

 The home page has two custom fields for additional content:
 blog-feed-url: the url to the blog home page
 mission: the text that appears under the site logo
+calendar-of-events-url: url of the calendar of events page

 ### Home Page Slider

 Each item in the image slider on the home page is populated by creating a WP page to represent that item.
 These slider item pages must have page names in the following format: "Home Page: Slider N" where N is a number (1,2,3, etc.).
 Images will be added to the slider in an order based on their respective page names.

 These image pages need to have content in a particular format:

    <a><img></a><* .caption></*>